-- 1. Freeing the property from dwarf-mistletoe, - 2.
-Planting a wildlife thicket in the southwest corner of the property, - 3.
-Planting a pine thicket in the open area southwest of the house, and - 4.
-Planting a windbreak along the west property line.
+- Stopping the spread of dwarf-mistletoe, - 2.
+Planting a wildlife thicket along the east property line, - 3.
+Salvaging wood cut in Defensible Space and Dwarf-mistletoe control practices for use as firewood, and - 4.
+Planting a windbreak/privacy screen along the north property line.

-AREA: The property contains 4.3 acres, 3.1 acres of which are forested and 1.2 acres is occupied by a house.
+AREA: The property contains 2.2 acres, 1.0 acres of which is forested and 1.2 acres of which is occupied by a house.